mjr912/JM-Mar-2023-Demo/README.md

  >3.
 Build and run the Login.java file.
  >4.
 The application opens the login window.
 Login with the correct credentails and follow the prompt for add, view, delete employees.

+# Usage

+## This application is designed to manage the employee details

+ >1.
+Login in with the correct credentails and add the employee details by using add employee page.
+ >2.
+You can retrive the data of an employee based on the mentioned fields using the view employee page.
+ >3.
+You can delete the data of an employee based on the employee id using the delete employee page.
+ >4.
+By using the forget password link one know the password associated with respective userid

 # Login Page

  >1.
 This page verifies the user credentails and if they are correct then it will allow for the Home page.